A linear second-order maximum bound principle-preserving BDF scheme for the Allen-Cahn equation with a general mobility: Numerical results

 Finally, we investigate the efficiency and the MBP preservation of the proposed BDF2 scheme \eqref{BDF_2} with a time adaptive strategy for the simulation of the grain coarsening.
 The coarsening dynamic process usually goes through several different stages within a long period: changes quickly at the beginning and then rather slowly until it reaches a steady state.
 In particular, we consider the coarsening dynamics governed by the Allen-Cahn equation \eqref{prob} with the nonlinear degenerate mobility $M(\phi)=1-\phi^{2}$ and $\varepsilon=0.01$.
 Particularly, it is of great importance to preserve the numerical solution $\phi\in[-1,1]$ in the numerical algorithm for such a nonlinear mobility function.
 Otherwise, the numerical solutions may blow up during the time simulation.

-The domain is set to be $\Omega=(0,1)^{2}$, and the initial value configuration is given by a randomly sampled data ranging from $-0.1$ to $0.1$.
+The domain is set to be $\Omega=(-0.5,0.5)^{2}$, and the initial value configuration is given by a randomly sampled data ranging from $-0.9$ to $0.9$.
+There already exist several efficient time adaptive strategies \cite{LTZ20,Shen17_2,QZT11,STY16,GH11} available to be used together with numerical schemes with variable time steps.
 In this simulation, we will adopt the following robust time adaptive strategy based on the energy variation proposed in \cite{QZT11}: \bq \dps\Dt_{n+1}=\min\Big(\max\big(\Dt_{min},\frac{\Dt_{max}}{\sqrt{1+\alpha |E^{'}(t)|^{2}}}\big),\gamma_{max}\Dt_{n}\Big), \eq where $\Dt_{min},\Dt_{max}$ denote the predetermined minimum and maximum time step sizes, $\gamma_{max}\in (0,1+\sqrt{2})$ is the predetermined maximum time step ratio, and $\alpha>0$ is a constant parameter.
 Such time adaptive strategy will automatically select large time steps when energy decays rapidly and small ones otherwise.
-We numerically solve the coarsening dynamics problem using the BDF2 scheme with this time adaptive strategy \eqref{adp}, where $h=1/256$, $\gamma_{max}=1.5$, $\alpha=10^{5}$ and $\tau_{min}=10^{-5}$.
-The predetermined maximum time step size is set to be $\tau_{max} =\mathcal{G}(1.5)/[S+4L\varepsilon^{2}/h^{2}]$ satisfying the requirement \eqref{est_tau3}.
-Some snapshots of the simulated phase structures (around the times t = 0, 5, 50, 200, 400, 500) are plotted in Fig. \ref{fig2_1}.
+We numerically solve the coarsening dynamics problem using the BDF2 scheme with four different types of temporal meshes, including the uniform time stepping with a large step size $\tau=0.1$, two different ones from the time adaptive strategy \eqref{adp}, and the uniform time stepping with a small step size $\tau=0.01$.
+For the time adaptive strategy \eqref{adp}, we always set $\gamma_{max}=1.5$, $\alpha=10^{5}$ and $\tau_{min}=10^{-5}$.
+Also the predetermined maximum time step sizes are set to be $\tau_{max} =\mathcal{G}(1.5)/[S+4L\varepsilon^{2}/h^{2}]=0.0159$ satisfying the requirement \eqref{est_tau3} and a large one $\tau_{max}=0.1$ for the two tested adaptive temporal meshes, respectively.
+A visual comparison on the numerical solution evolution between these four types of temporal meshes is presented in Figs. \ref{fig2_1} and \ref{fig2_2}.
+It is observed that there is no obvious difference at about $t=10$ for the four tested temporal meshes as shown in the first line of Fig. \ref{fig2_1}, in which the snapshot of the simulated phase structure with the uniform large time step size $\tau=0.1$ only differs from other three temporal grids in a few small details.
+As shown in Figs. \ref{fig2_1} and \ref{fig2_2}-(b), these minor phase-structure differences at $t=10$ gradually lead to inaccurate solution evolution and energy evolution for the case of the uniform large time step size $\tau=0.1$, while the tested two adaptive time strategies still produce correct coarsening pattern which is consistent with the numerical results computed by the small time step case $\tau=0.01$.
 In Fig. \ref{fig2_2}-(a), we successfully verify the MBP-preserving property of the BDF2 scheme by displaying the evolution of the supremum norm of the numerical solution.
-Furthermore, the evolutions of the energy and the adaptive time step sizes are also plotted in Fig. \ref{fig2_2}-(b)\&(c), which demonstrate the monotonic energy dissipation and the efficiency of the BDF2 scheme with the time adaptive strategy.
+We also note that although both the uniform large time step case $\tau=0.1$ and the adaptive time strategy case with $\tau_{max}=0.1$ don't satisfy the condition \eqref{est_tau3}, they still maintain the MBP-preserving property.
+It suggests that the constraint \eqref{est_tau3} on the time step size may not be optimal for the proposed BDF2 scheme \eqref{BDF_2} in term of preserving the discrete MBP property.
+Furthermore, the evolutions of the energy and the adaptive time step sizes, plotted in Fig. \ref{fig2_2}-(b)\&(c), demonstrate the monotonic energy dissipation and the efficiency of the BDF2 scheme with the time adaptive strategy.